jedoyt/hello-world/README.md

 # hello-world
-This is my very first formal repository since this is where I started following the GitHub guide.
+And this is my first branch!